jamieRollison/jamieRollison/README.md

 - I also do Linguistics and Math!
 - I make projects for [social good](https://uiuc.hack4impact.org)
 - I go to [hackathons](https://devpost.com/jamieRollison) sometimes!
-- Last summer I did Android Dev 📱🤖 at Intuit!!!
+- Currently doing Android dev 🤖 at [Stripe](https://github.com/stripe)!
 - I love web dev!!
-Check out my portfolio (it's coming along slowly) 👇

 <!--
 **jamieRollison/jamieRollison** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.